West Johnston High School: Marching band

 The band has performed in many local, regional and national events including the Bands of America Grand Nationals many times.
 The band was chosen to represent the state by marching in the 2005 Inaugural Parade honoring President George W. Bush.
 In November 2008, the band participated in the Macy's Thanksgiving Day parade where they were the first to use props.
-This 2012–2013 school year, the band has been invited by the Lord Mayer to perform in London's New Years Day parade.
+In the 2012–2013 school year, the band was invited by the Lord Mayer to perform in London's New Years Day parade.

 On March 23, 2010, police arrested Mitchell Lance Britt, former band director at West Johnston High School, for 3 counts of felony sexual offense involving a student and one count sexually exploiting a minor.
 The Federal Bureau of Investigation has been asked to assist because he has been accused on several incidents of happenings on band trips in other states.
 Britt was suspected of having sexual relations with multiple students in his home.
 Federal agents have said they found videos of Britt and another student that are sexual in nature involving nudity.
-Britt resigned in November 2009 and was living in Pennsylvania looking for other school jobs at the time of his arrest.
+Britt resigned in November 2009, and was living in Pennsylvania looking for other school jobs at the time of his arrest.

 Britt pleaded guilty to sex crimes charges involving 2 students in April 2012.
 He pleaded guilty under an Alford plea.
 He received 45 days in jail.